douglasdavis/TopLoop/README.md

 AnalysisTop variables, you'll need this.

 There are two macros defined: `DECLARE_BRANCH` and `CONNECT_BRANCH`.
-In the header, we use the first, it just takes the name of the branch and the type.
-Then in the source `init()` function, we use second and say which TTreeReader pointer to connect to.
+In the header, we use the former, it just takes the name of the branch and the type.
+Then in the source `init()` function, we use the latter and say which TTreeReader pointer to connect to.

 An example where the additional variable of interest is called `el_true_pt` exists: